pyfsi/coconut/examples/examples.md

 ## Running a case

 In order to run an example case, first, the setup script has to be run to create the working directories.
 Then, the calculation is started by running *`run_simulation.py`*.
 Make sure to add the module-load commands for the required solvers in `solverload_cmd_dict` in the *`coconut/solver_modules.py`* file, to load the necessary modules for your solvers during the simulation.
-By default, solver for ugent-cluster is added in the file.
+By default, the solvers for the UGent-cluster are added to the file.

 In practice, you would run the following commands: